facebook

 Day 3: From Épernay to Dormans and Château-Thierry (35 or 50 km)

-Today, cycle along the canal and the Marne River.
-Highlights include the Château de Boursault, a grand castle built in 1848 by the widow of Mr. Cliquot, who gave her name ("Veuve Clicquot") to a famous Champagne brand.
-Climb up to the village of Châtillon-sur-Marne for a stunning panoramic view of the Marne Valley and the Champagne vineyards.
+Today, enjoy a bike ride along the canal and the Marne River.
+On the agenda: Château de Boursault, a grand château built in 1848 by the widow of Mr. Cliquot, who gave her name ("Veuve Cliquot") to a famous Champagne wine.
+Climb up to the village of Châtillon-sur-Marne to enjoy a breathtaking panoramic view of the Marne Valley and the Champagne vineyards.

-• 1918 during World War I
+• In 1918 during the First World War

 Day 4: From Château-Thierry to La Ferté-sous-Jouarre (40 or 44 km)